blackmarkt/Udacity-ML/capstone_proposal_template.md

 ***Data Preparation***
 <br>
 We will first organize the all the data from the sources mentioned.
 After all the data has been imported and collected some data exploratory analysis will be performed to detect any data that needs to be cleaned (i.e. NA's missing data) or if any variables need to be noramlized and convert any non-numeric variables into categorial dummy variables through the one-hot encoding process.
 The dependent variable (output) is then separated from the independent variables (input) variables.
+Once separated the dependent variable will need to be converted into a binary outcome (1 for "up" and 0 for "down").

 ***Model Selections and Implementation***
 <br>